stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/index.md

-# Variations on the Notification Strategy
+# Variations on the View

    * [Pluggable View](14_mvc_pluggable_view.md): inject data extraction and manipulation logic at View's initialization by the client code.
    * [Passive View](17_passive_view.md): have the View's state fully orchestrated by the Controller.